secretstartups/handbook/content/job-families/finance/business-system-analyst.md

 - A passion for helping others and problem solving
 - Ability to use GitLab

-## Levels

-### Business Systems Specialist

-#### Job Grade

-The Business Systems Specialist is a [grade 5](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

-#### Responsibilities

-The Business Systems Specialists share the same responsibilities outlined above.

-#### Requirements

-The Business Systems Specialists share the same responsibilities outlined above.

 ### Business Systems Analyst

 #### Job Grade

 The Business System Analyst is a [grade 6](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

-#### Responsibilities
+#### Business Systems Analyst Responsibilities

 - Develop business requirements, write the business case, define business logic, create optimization and monitoring strategies and work with the implementation teams to communicate and develop solutions
 - Work with cross-functional business teams to facilitate alignment around project issues and define best practice business processes
 - Assist with Business Process Mapping and gap analysis, project scoping, planning, and scheduling
 - Be a communication focal point providing coordination for IT/Enterprise Applications projects
 - Understand system capabilities and business requirements, and drive standard & scalable solutions.
-Anticipate risks and mitigating them before they become serious.
+Anticipate risks and mitigating them before they become serious
 - Identify opportunities to increase efficiency and productivity within the context of the overall business strategy
 - Document work using the GitLab’s standards, methods and tools
 - Partner with ICs and Operations/Managers to establish timelines and ensure delivery of projects and requests

-#### Requirements
+#### Business Systems Analyst Requirements

 - 1-3 (or more) years of experience in software project management
 - Multiple successful business system projects and experience with business analysis and business process improvement, preferably in a high-growth enterprise SaaS environment
 - Good analytical skills, understanding of project lifecycles, and the ability to act in an entrepreneurial manner to ensure the software delivered matches the business communities' needs
-- Strong written, verbal, and listening communication skills: an articulate and effective communicator able to describe complex problems and solutions in understandable terms; ability to frame communications to a diverse set of stakeholders.
+- Strong written, verbal, and listening communication skills: an articulate and effective communicator able to describe complex problems and solutions in understandable terms; ability to frame communications to a diverse set of stakeholders
 - Experience with supporting multiple implementation work-streams simultaneously
-- Strong collaboration skills while working with SME's, senior leaders, and business users/ stakeholders to drive business analysis/user requirements,
+- Strong collaboration skills while working with SME's, senior leaders, and business users/ stakeholders to drive business analysis/user requirements
 - Strong experience in negotiating scope and priorities and balancing for successful outcomes
-- Basic understanding of database and integration approaches.
+- Basic understanding of database and integration approaches

-### Nice to have
+### Business Systems Analyst Nice to have

 - Be able to write basic - medium complexity SQL queries
 - Familiarity with customer lifecycle tools and how they integrate: Marketo, Zuora, Salesforce, Zendesk, NetSuite, Coupa